Loyola Marymount Lions men's basketball

-The Loyola Marymount Lions men's basketball team represents Loyola Marymount University in men’s college basketball.
-The team currently competes in the West Coast Conference.
+The Loyola Marymount Lions men's basketball team represents Loyola Marymount University in men's college basketball.
+The team competes in the West Coast Conference.
 The team has played its home game at Gersten Pavilion since 1981.

-Loyola Marymount'’s last appearance in the NCAA Division I men's basketball tournament was in 1990, where they advanced to the Elite Eight.
+Loyola Marymount's last appearance in the NCAA Division I men's basketball tournament was in 1990, where they advanced to the Elite Eight.
 They lost to eventual national champion UNLV.
 Prior to the NCAA tournament, Lions star player Hank Gathers died during the West Coast Conference men's basketball tournament from a heart condition.
 The Lions defeated New Mexico State, defending champion Michigan, and Alabama.
 The 1990 squad was also the highest scoring team in NCAA Division I history with an average of 122 points per game.

 History

 Loyola Marymount has played in the West Coast Conference since 1955, when the Lions and Pepperdine Waves joined the hitherto Northern Californian league that included Santa Clara University, the University of San Francisco, Saint Mary's College, and the University of Pacific.
 LMU has played in the WCC ever since, fostering heated rivalries with all WCC members, especially Pepperdine University and the University of San Diego, a WCC member since 1979.

 LMU's early basketball history produced two Lions better known for their coaching tenures at other WCC schools than their LMU careers.
 Pete Newell and Phil Woolpert were classmates at LMU, graduating in 1939.
 Newell went on to coach the San Francisco Dons to the 1949 NIT title, and the California Golden Bears to the 1959 NCAA tournament championship.
 Newell is considered one of the most influential coaches in the history of basketball.
 Woolpert coached the legendary Bill Russell and K.C.
 Jones led University of San Francisco Dons to NCAA championships in 1954 and 1955.

 Though LMU represented the WCC in the 1961 NCAA tournament, the Lions were consistently also rans in the WCC which included powerful University of San Francisco and Santa Clara University teams.
 Of note from LMU's early WCC teams is Rick Adelman, the 1968 WCC Player of the Year, who enjoyed a 7 year NBA career followed by a 30-year NBA coaching career.

 The Lions burst onto the national basketball scene in the late 1980s under coach Paul Westhead.
 His teams led Division I in scoring in 1988 (110.3 points per game), 1989 (112.5) and 1990 (122.4).
 LMU's 122.4 point per game in 1990 was still a record as of October 2010.
 As of October 2010, Loyola Marymount held the five highest combined scoring games in Division I history.
 Four of the five occurred during Westhead's career, including a record 331 in the 181–150 win over United States International University on January 31, 1989.